We all have wished for it, "A fast & easy program that converts our drawings into AutoLisp Code and parametrically links the entities together!"

 This mode finishes the file and creates the Master-Function to control all the available functions.

-The help system describes what each option does.
+The help system describes what each function is used for.

 What the program does: